 Dark chocolate is among foods high in magnesium and is low on sugar.

-One pack or 100g of this great desert will provide you with 327mg of magnesium, which is 82% of the daily value.
+One pack or 100g of this great dessert will provide you with 327mg of magnesium, which is 82% of the daily value.

 Justo one square contains 95mg of magnesium.

-You can combine dark chocolate with fresh fruits for a great desert after lunch or snack in between meals.
+You can combine dark chocolate with fresh fruits for a great dessert after lunch or snack in between meals.

 6 Quick Questions to ask

 If you answer yes to any of the following questions, chances are you should up your magnesium consumption.